KerronManwaring/SimpleChatGPT_Interface/README.md

 # SimpleChatGPT_Interface

-Simple Python Tkinter Interface for chatGPT
+Simple Python Tkinter Interface for chatGPT that speaks & displays the response.

 1) pip install openai
+2) pip install gTTS
+3) pip install pygame
-2) Sign up for openai api key
+4) Sign up for openai api key and paste it to creds.py